kvi1/WEB102-P6/README.md

 This web app: Fetches data from a NASA API to get facts from a specific month and year defined by the user, as well as allowing navigation for a picture assosciated with each fact.

-Time spent: Around 7 hours spent in total
+Time spent: Around 7 hours spent in total (both parts)

 ## Required Features